 110. Do I have to enlist in the Air Guard before I can go to flight school?

 No. If you are not already in the military and we hire you for flight school, you will be enlisted for the purpose of commissioning.
 This is required so we can start processing you for flight school.
 You DO NOT have to go to enlisted basic training, and, if you end up not going to flight school for some reason, you have the option of getting out with no commitment.

 111. What if I get hired and then find out I am medically or otherwise ineligible for flight training – do I have an obligation to the military?

 No. You have a choice of getting out with no obligation or staying in if you want to.

 112. What is my obligation if I am hired?

 Bear in mind these regulations change.
-Pilots and CSO owe six years of service to the Air National Guard upon completion of flight school (the day you receive your wings).
+Pilots owe 10 years and CSOs owe six years of service to the Air National Guard upon completion of flight school (the day you receive your wings).
 You will be asked to sign an Understanding of Military Service Obligation before you are sent to flight school.
 You will be made aware of exactly when the obligation starts and for how long it lasts.

 113. What if I don’t complete flight school?
 Am I stuck in the military?

 No. You will be hired to fill a specific vacancy.
 If you want to leave the military at that point, you can do so.